-As stated in the Retention Policy, the Benchmarking Review process, and according to the Graduate Catalog, departments may recommend dismissal of a student.
+The Benchmarking Review process, and according to the Graduate Catalog, departments may recommend dismissal of a student.
 Students to be dismissed from the program begin the process with a conference with the advisor followed by a conference with the department chairperson.
 The sessions are intended to bring closure to the review process and assist the student in exploring other options.
-(See the Graduate Catalog on Academic Warning, Academic Probation, and Dismissal from the University).
+See the Graduate Catalog for additional information.